zymos/m4b-converter/README.md

-# m4b.py
+# m4b-split

-This is a simple python script to convert and split m4b audio books into mp3 files.
+This is a simple python script to convert m4b to mp3 and split them into seperate file for each chapter.

 ## Requirements